Lethja/blender-appimage/README.md

 # Summary
-If you need to run a version of Blender on Linux that isn't in your distributions repositoryDownload and extract the zip then double-click on the extracted AppImage to run it can be cumbersome to run, especially for rolling distributions where the system version of Python can change.
+If you need to run a version of Blender on Linux that isn't in your distributions repository it can be cumbersome to run, especially for rolling distributions where the system version of Python can change.
 While Blenders website offers portable versions for Linux in a tarball, extracting these tarballs somewhere and maintaing a path hierarchy is also less than ideal.